Tanzim: After the Second Intifada

-On 15 February 2015, the Israeli army arrested Jamal Abu Lel, charging that he was "the head of" the Tanzim "terrorist organization," running it from the Qalandiya refugee camp while carrying an Israeli permanent resident identity card due to his residing in Kfar Aqab, on the other side of the Jerusalem Airport from Qalandiya.
-Abu Lel is accused by the Shin Bet of funding and directing terrorist and shooting attacks against Israelis.
+On 15 February 2015, the Israeli army arrested Jamal Abu Lel, charging that he was "the head of" the Tanzim "terrorist organization".
+Israel alleged that Abu Lel ran the organisation from the Qalandiya refugee camp while carrying an Israeli permanent resident identity card due to his residiency in Kafr 'Aqab in East Jerusalem.
+Abu Lel was accused by the Shin Bet of funding and directing terrorist and shooting attacks against Israelis.
+No specific attacks were mentioned in connection with Abu Lel's arrest, and no press reports refer to armed actions claimed by Tanzim over the preceding years.